MoreDocs/moredocs.github.io/_posts/2024-07-10-core-audio-keys.md

 This article will evolve with time.

+## General Remarks

-> The function `checkError(_:)` is used throughout the article.
+The function `checkError(_:)` is used throughout the article.
 It maps an `OSStatus` to an error when the result code is not 0.
 You can find its implementation in the [post resources](https://github.com/MoreDocs/moredocs.github.io/blob/main/_posts_resources/Extensions/OSStatus%2BExtensions.swift).
 {: .prompt-info }

+It's safer to always call [`AudioObjectHasProperty(_:_:)`](https://developer.apple.com/documentation/coreaudio/1422538-audioobjecthasproperty) before fetching a property by its address.
+It's implicit that the functions in this article always call this API once `AudioObjectPropertyAddress` is filled.
+It takes the ID of the audio object that is similarly used to get the get or set the property on a device, and the property address.

 ## Identification
 CoreAudio uses two type of identifiers for audio devices.
 The first one, `AudioDeviceID` is a type alias for `UInt32`.
 It is constant during the life cycle of the app, but it's not persisted across launches.
 It's the identifier that is most often used in the `AudioObjectGetPropertyData(_:_:_:_:_:_:)` function.
 The other identifier is the UID which is a `CFString` and is persisted across launches.
 A function to retrieve one from another is provided below.